 A user tweeted one such video of Maharashtra police on July 10, 2020 and wrote, “@MumbaiPolice got this video on whatsapp informing not to pick up call from phone number starting with 140.
 This seems to be during covid pandemic as police is wearing a mask.
 Can you please confirm the authenticity of this news?”

 @MumbaiPolice got this video on whatsapp informing not to pick up call from phone number starting with 140.
 This seems to be during covid pandemic as police is wearing a mask.
 Can you please confirm the authenticity of this news? pic.twitter.com/ystIiIWPdQ

 — RV (@rvipani) July 10, 2020

-Videos of the police making such announcements in different areas are floating on social media.
+Videos of the police making such announcements in different areas were floating on social media last year.

 — H V R (@rhitesh711) July 10, 2020